You want to improve the quality of your life continuously.

-When you give your brain some concrete data in the form of a measurable goal, then you will start häving ideas how to reach that goal.
+When you give your brain some real data in the form of a measurable goal, then you will start having ideas on how to reach that goal.
 500 dollars a month is just 100 per week and 15 dollars per day.
 What can you do for 15 dollars per day?

 Also, read about why you need to set goals high.

-The purely selfish reason for expressing gratitude and saying thank you is that it will make your life happier.
-But it doesn’t end there it will also make other people’s lives better.
+The selfish reason for expressing gratitude and saying thank you is that it will make your life happier.
+But it doesn’t end there, it will also make other people’s lives better.
 And you may even start a happiness cascade that spreads outward from you.

-Take a look whom you could thank with a thank you letter.
+Look whom you could thank with a thank-you letter.

 Do you want to better understand people and be more empathetic?
 Pay attention to what they are saying and how they behave when talking to you.

 Many people do not listen to their conversation partner.
-I have caught myself in the act of thinking about what I will say next instead of focusing on the content and delivery of what’s being said.
-Listen deeply and make an effort to understand the point of view of your conversation partner.
+I have caught myself thinking about what I will say next instead of focusing on the content and delivery of the conversation partner.
+Listen deeply and attempt to understand the point of view of your conversation partner.

-When someone is talking to you, and you think about your answer then you may miss the deeper reasons why the other person has a specific opinion.
-Without understanding there’s a much lower chance of reaching an agreement.
+When someone is talking to you, and you think about your answer, then you may miss the deeper reasons the other person has a specific opinion.
+Without understanding, there’s a much lower chance of a positive outcome.

-However, the conversation doesn’t have to be confrontational to benefit for truly listening to your partner.
+However, the conversation doesn’t have to be confrontational to benefit from truly listening to your partner.
 Showing genuine interest and seeking to understand the viewpoints makes you much more likable.